arx-research/libhalo/docs/api-web.md

 * **NFCAbortedError**: Detected multiple concurrent calls to `execHaloCmdWeb` method.
 Excess concurrent calls except for one will be rejected with this exception.
 The frontend should gracefully ignore that exception.
 * **NFCOperationError**: There was a low-level failure during NFC interaction.
 Check `ex.message` for more details.

+# Helper methods exclusive to the web environment

+## haloGetDefaultMethod()
+Check which NFC command execution method will be used on the current device.
+This call would return either `"credential"` or `"webnfc"`.

+## haloCheckWebNFCPermission()
+Check if the user has granted us the permission to use WebNFC interface.
+This is relevant only if the call to `haloGetDefaultMethod()` has returned `"webnfc"`.

+This function behaves differently depending on whether it was called with or without the user's interaction.

+### Function behavior without user's interaction
+When this function is called early after web page load (and without any explicit user's interaction), it will immediately return a boolean with the following meaning:

+* `true` - user has already granted us the WebNFC usage permission in the past, the `execHaloCmdWeb()` function may be called immediately;
+* `false` - we don't have permission to use WebNFC on that device, the user needs to be interactively asked to grant us the permission;

+### Function behavior with user's interaction
+When this function is called within the button onClick handler, it will either:

+1. Return `true` immediately if the user has already granted us the WebNFC usage permission in the past;
+2. Return `false` immediately if the user has already explicitly denied us the permission to WebNFC in the past;
+3. Display WebNFC permission prompt to the user and hang until the user decides whether to allow for the usage of WebNFC or not.
+After the user makes the decision, the function will either return `true` (the permission is now granted) or `false` (user has denied).